stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 #### **Cost:** 35 Character Points<br>**Prerequisite:** Jack of all Trades
 When you make a skill check, you can spend a use of your Bardic Performance to roll with +1d.
 You can choose to do so after you roll the die for the skill check, but before the GM tells you whether you succeed or fail.

+## Song of Rest
+*You can use soothing music or oration to help revitalise your wounded allies.*

+At the end of the short rest, you and any friendly creatures who can hear your performance regain stamina equal to the result of one Hit Die plus their Constitution modifier.

 ## Soothing Performance